Power usage effectiveness: Benefits and limitation

 However, there are some issues with the PUE metric.
 The main one arises from the way the ratio is calculated.
-Because IT load is the sole denominator, any reduction in IT load (for example through virtualisation allowing some hardware to be stood down, or simply through more energy-efficient hardware) will cause the PUE to rise.
-This gives a perverse result.
+Because IT load is the sole denominator, any reduction in IT load (for example through virtualisation allowing some hardware to be stood down, or simply through more energy-efficient hardware) will cause the PUE to rise paradoxically.

-As well as the issues mentioned in the last paragraph, some other issues are the efficiency of the power supply network and calculating the accurate IT load.
-According to the sensitivity analysis by Gemma, "Total energy consumption is equal to the total amount of energy used by the equipment and infrastructure in the facility (WT) plus the energy losses due to inefficiencies in the power delivery network (WL), hence: PUE=(WT+WL)/WIT."
+Some other issues are the efficiency of the power supply network and calculating the accurate IT load.
+According to the sensitivity analysis by Brady et al., "Total energy consumption is equal to the total amount of energy used by the equipment and infrastructure in the facility (WT) plus the energy losses due to inefficiencies in the power delivery network (WL), hence: PUE=(WT+WL)/WIT."
 Based on the equation, the inefficiencies of the power delivery network (WL) will increase the total energy consumption of the data center.
 The PUE value goes up as the data center becomes less efficient.
 IT load is another important issue of the PUE metric.
 "It is crucial that an accurate IT load is used for the PUE, and that it is not based upon the rated power use of the equipment.
 Accuracy in the IT load is one of the major factors affecting the measurement of the PUE metric, as utilization of the servers has an important effect on IT energy consumption and hence the overall PUE value".
 For example, a data center with high PUE value and high server utilization could be more efficient than a data center with low PUE value and low server utilization.
 There is also some concern within the industry of PUE as a marketing tool leading some to use the term "PUE Abuse".

+Power Compute Effectiveness (PCE) has been proposed in research and industry discussions as a complementary metric to Power Usage Effectiveness.
+While PUE evaluates the ratio of total facility energy to IT equipment energy, PCE is the ratio of provisioned IT compute power allocation to total provisioned site electrical capacity.
+Studies and standards‑development groups have examined PCE as part of a broader shift toward compute‑centric efficiency metrics, particularly for environments where workload output provides a more meaningful indicator of system‑level efficiency than infrastructure overhead.